 We first spoke about The Human Reconnection back in 2018.
 I can’t help but feel this needs to be the mission statement for every organisation that is committed to building a truly inclusive and people-centric workplace.
 It’s about going back to basics.
 I think the need to give everything a complex label or snazzy buzzword (like “quiet quitting”) is overcomplicating, and in some cases deflecting, what may be a simple problem to solve.

-However, what I do believe is that people, whether early or later in their careers, will always value support and guidance.
+We believe that people, whether early or later in their careers, will always value support and guidance.
 They may not always get it, but they will always value it.
 This is why your people strategy should first and foremost rest on giving people value beyond pay.
-Don’t get me wrong, pay is important, but the return on giving value beyond that is clear as day.
+Don’t get us wrong, pay is important, but the return on giving value beyond that is clear as day.
 Time and time again, study after study has proven that mentoring benefits employee retention, development, productivity, wellbeing, and many other aspects of people’s lives, even beyond work.

 Additionally, many workers, especially high performers, are increasingly feeling undervalued by their employers.
 When they eventually choose to leave, they don’t want to settle for the same.
 They look for value in the form of pay, of course, but also in the form of development opportunities, things like good parental leave, and flexibility, among others.
 If you want to attract these people, your people strategy has to center around what they need, want, and find important.